timbertson/mocktest/README.markdown

 ## Callbacks

-If argument contraints aren't enough, or you need to do something else when a mock is called, you can supply the action to your Mock
+If argument constraints aren't enough, or you need to do something else when a mock is called, you can supply the action to your Mock
 constructor:

 	def print_arg(arg):
-		print "Called with: arg"
+		print "Called with: %s" % (arg,)

 	myobj.method = Mock(action=print_arg)